 Way before you get to the giant green MGM Grand building, you’ll see the tan 7 story MGM Grand parking garage on your right.

 (Related: Paris Las Vegas parking garage information).

+Proceed in the far right lane, which because it’s own separate lane.
 This curves into the MGM Grand property, where – from there – you can either go right for access to the self-parking lot, stay in the middle to drive on Audrie Street past the MGM Grand, or go left to reach the valet parking.